microsoft/fabricrealtimelab/modules/module05a.md

 ## 4. Build the data pipeline

-These steps will focus on creating and setting up a new data pipeline.
+Step 4 focuses on creating and setting up a new data pipeline.

 > :bulb: **Tip:**
 > When entering activity names, pay attention to capitalization.
 You can modify names to suit your preference, but if following along with the names below, using the correct capitalization is important.
 If you run into errors while running the pipeline, the first thing to check will be the activity names and capitalization.